It doesn’t matter what industry you work in or what suburb you live in, everyone likes to receive a ‘thank you’.

 It could be an intimate gathering at your home where you cook, a dinner at a nice restaurant or even a more lavish event with giveaways where you’ve purchased some gifts from other local businesses (think restaurant vouchers, or entry to local family entertainment options).

-Or, you could do as Dubbo’s SJ Shooter Real Estate did in April this year and hire the local drive-through and host a family movie night for every client, vendors, buyers, landlords, tenants and their families.
+Or, you could do as Dubbo’s SJ Shooter Real Estate did in 2021 and hire the local drive-through and host a family movie night for every client, vendors, buyers, landlords, tenants and their families.

 More than 800 people registered for the free event at the Westview Drive-in, with a meal, popcorn and screening of a Disney movie all included.